-Each Helmet shall also include one of the Foundation's serialized certification labels.

-The Snell Certification label shall be placed either inside or on the outside of the helmet, as appropriate, in such a way that it can not be removed intact.
+Each helmet shall also include one of the Foundation's serialized certification labels.
+The Snell certification label shall be placed either inside or on the outside of the helmet, as appropriate, in such a way that it cannot be removed intact.

-The registered trademark (certification label) of the Snell Memorial Foundation may be used only under license from the Snell Memorial Foundation.
-The specifics of the licensure may be obtained from the Foundation.
+The registered trademark (certification label) of the Snell Memorial Foundation may be used by the manufacturer only under license from the Snell Memorial Foundation.
+The specifics of licensure may be obtained from the Foundation.